-- 16. We also review and report on other information published within the annual accounts including the performance report, annual governance statement and the remuneration and staff report.
-We give an opinion on whether these have been compiled in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 17.
-We also read and consider any information in the annual accounts other than the financial statements and audited part of the remuneration and staff report and report any uncorrected material misstatements.
+- 16. We also review and report on other information published within the annual report and accounts including the performance report, annual governance statement and the remuneration and staff report.
+We give opinions on whether these have been compiled in accordance with the appropriate regulations and frameworks in our independent auditor's report. - 17.
+We also read and consider any information in the annual report and accounts other than the financial statements and audited part of the remuneration report and report any uncorrected material misstatements.